stake-plus/govcomms/docs/README.md

 - **AI Q&A bot (`/question`, `/refresh`, `/context`)** – Answers referendum questions using the shared AI client.
 - **Research bot (`/research`, `/team`)** – Runs deeper AI-assisted analysis on proposals.
-- **Feedback bot (`/feedback`)** – Accepts feedback inside referendum threads, stores it in MySQL, publishes a Redis event, posts an embed back into the thread, and (when a Polkassembly seed is configured for the network) publishes the first reply on Polkassembly.
+- **Feedback bot (`/feedback`)** – Accepts feedback inside referendum threads, stores it in MySQL, posts an embed back into the thread, and (when a Polkassembly seed is configured for the network) publishes the first reply on Polkassembly.

 Each module is optional and can be toggled on or off at runtime.
 The codebase no longer includes the REST API or React UI that earlier documentation referenced.